Low-Dose Naltrexone for Autoimmunity?

 The therapeutic dose of low-dose Naltrexone for autoimmune conditions is typically somewhere between 1.5mg – 4.5mg.
-There are two main protocols used when starting someone on LDN – a slower, more gentle protocol (starting at 1 mg) and a faster protocol (starting at 1.5mg).
-I typically use the faster protocol in my clinic.
-I start patients on a dose of 1.5 mg to take for two weeks, then increase the dose to 3 mg, and after another two weeks we increase the dose to 4.5 mg.
+There are two main protocols used when starting someone on LDN—a slower, more gentle protocol starting at 1 mg, and a faster protocol starting at 1.5mg.
+I typically used the faster protocol in my clinic.
+I started patients on a dose of 1.5 mg for two weeks, increased the dose to 3 mg, and after another two weeks we increased the dose to 4.5 mg.

 It is best if you take LDN at 9pm.
-The idea is that taking it at this time allows for the medication to reach peak effectiveness at 4am, right when your endorphin levels should be highest.
-The LDN will then partially block your opioid receptors all at one time very quickly, and then release.
-This allows for a surge in endorphins, and subsequent modulation of your immune system.
+Taking it at this time allows the medication to be most potent at 4am, right when your endorphin levels should be highest.
+The LDN will then partially block your opioid receptors all at one time and then release.
+The surge in endorphins will subsequently modulate your immune system.

 LDN is not yet approved by the FDA for autoimmune diseases, so it is not commercially available.
 For that reason, you will need to have a compounding pharmacy fill your prescription.
-It is best to work with a compounding pharmacy who is familiar with making LDN to ensure that they are not compounding a slow release formula, and that they do not add calcium carbonate as a filler (which can slow the absorption of the medication).
+It is best to work with a compounding pharmacy who is familiar with making LDN to ensure that they are not compounding a slow release formula.
+Additionally, you do not want them to add calcium carbonate as a filler (which can slow the absorption of the medication).

 Are There Any Side Effects of LDN?

 There are virtually no side effects of LDN.
 Some people report vivid dreams and/or difficulty sleeping.
-Those with Multiple Sclerosis can sometimes report muscle spasms.
-I rarely get feedback on either of these sides effects.
-If I do, they typically occur at the higher dose of 4.5 mg, in which case I recommend patients lower their dosage to 3mg.
-If you do experience difficulty falling or staying asleep you can take a melatonin supplement.
-The one I carry in my store is a sustained release formula that comes in two waves, one to help you fall asleep and a second to help you stay asleep.
+Those with Multiple Sclerosis sometimes report muscle spasms.
+I rarely received feedback with either of these sides effects.
+If I did, it typically occurred at the higher dose of 4.5 mg, in which case I recommend patients lower their dosage to 3mg.
+If you do experience difficulty falling or staying asleep you can take a melatonin supplement or my NeuroCalm Magnesium powder.
+I use NeuroCalm every night before bed because of magnesium’s ability to relieve occasional head tension and discomfort, and support a relaxed mood.

-There are also reports of LDN being so effective in patients with Hashimoto’s that it rapidly decreases antibodies and restores thyroid function, requiring a decrease in supplemental thyroid hormone.
-I have not actually experienced this with my patient population.
+There are reports of LDN being so effective in patients with Hashimoto’s that it rapidly decreases antibodies and restores thyroid function, requiring a decrease in supplemental thyroid hormone.
+I never experienced this with my patients.
 However, if you have Hashimoto’s and are beginning LDN, be sure to start with the smallest dose, watch for symptoms of hyperthyroidism, and work with your doctor to monitor your thyroid labs.

-Also, as you might imagine, LDN can interfere with any opioid medications you may be taking for pain management.
-You’ll want to take these medications away from your LDN, and work with your doctor as you may need to increase the dosage of your pain medications.
+LDN can interfere with any opioid medications you may be taking for pain management.
+You will want to take these medications away from LDN and work with your doctor, as you may need to increase the dosage of your pain medications.

-You know I will always be honest with you!
-I have read the stories of people who have had amazing results with LDN and who swear it is what helped to reverse their autoimmunity.
-I personally have tried LDN and did not notice any benefit from it.
-I tried it with a large number of my patients in my clinic as well, and overall did not get many astounding results.
-I have had a few patients have good results, especially those with painful autoimmune conditions and Fibromyalgia, although not dramatically.
-This, however, does not mean that LDN does not work!
-Every time I write an article about autoimmunity, or talk about it on Facebook, lots of people write in with success stories – so there must be something to it!
+I will always be honest with you.
+I have read the stories of people who have had amazing results with LDN and swear that it helped to reverse their autoimmunity.
+Personally, I tried LDN and did not notice any benefit.
+A large number of patients in my clinic tried LDN as well, and overall did not see many astounding results.
+Alough it was not a dramatic difference, a few patients with painful autoimmune conditions and fibromyalgia did experience good results.
+This does not mean that LDN does not work.
+Every time I write an article about autoimmunity or talk about it on Facebook, many readers share LDN success stories, so there must be something to it!

 In medicine and in life, everything is about weighing the risk with the benefit.
 The risk of trying LDN is very low, and the benefit is potentially very great.
 At worst, you’ll feel nothing at all!

-If you are considering LDN, I would tell you to not simply use it as a band aid.
-If you are taking LDN and calling it a day without also working to find and treat the underlying root cause of your condition, then you are not really doing yourself much more good than taking a conventional approach to your autoimmunity.
-Instead, I think of it as more of a triage, or acceleration tool.
+If you are considering LDN, I would tell you to not simply use it as a band-aid.
+If you are taking LDN without also working to find and treat the underlying root cause of your condition, then you are not really doing more than the conventional approach.
+I think of LDN as more of an acceleration tool in a triage.

-In my clinic, I typically prescribe LDN to patients who either need immediate symptom relief while we work to identify their root cause, or to patients who have hit a plateau while addressing a root cause with a longer treatment protocol (such as mycotoxins or mold toxicity).
+In my clinic, I typically prescribed LDN to patients who either needed immediate symptom relief while we worked to identify their root cause, or to patients who hit a plateau while addressing a root cause with a longer treatment protocol (such as mycotoxins or mold toxicity).

-However, I always use LDN alongside the 30-day plan in The Autoimmune Solution, which helps you restore your immune system’s functional naturally, using dietary and lifestyle changes.
-By addressing these root causes, you can reverse your condition and prevent another one from developing.
+I always used LDN alongside the 30-day plan in The Autoimmune Solution, which helps you restore your immune system naturally, using dietary and lifestyle changes.
+By addressing the root cause, you can reverse your condition and prevent another one from developing.

-As I said, this triage or acceleration approach is what I have found to be the most effective in my patients so far.
+As I said, this triage or acceleration approach is what I have found to be the most effective with my patients in the past.
 However, there is still much for physicians, patients, and researchers to learn about LDN, and my own research and protocols are constantly evolving.
-That’s why…

-I want to know about your experience with low-dose Naltrexone!
+That’s why I want to know about your experience with low-dose Naltrexone.

 Have you seen good results with LDN?
 In what way?
 Share your experience in the comments below!